 #1 Battling their Fate (Return of the Jedi)

 (Luke Skywalker vs. Darth Vader)

 During the final battle of Endor, Luke Skywalker confronts the evil emperor, and makes a final stand against his father Darth Vader, in an effort to free his soul from the shackles of the dark side.
 This will always stand out to me as the great classic Star Wars lightsaber duel that just can’t be beat.
-I know most people prefer their duel from “The Empire Strikes Back”, but this my personal favorite that just seems to hit all the high notes.
+I know most people prefer their duel from “The Empire Strikes Back”, but this is my personal favorite and just seems to hit all the high notes.
 While other duels have obviously been thrilling, this one just feels more powerful.
 It’s not your standard good vs. evil ... it’s also a hero vs. his fate, and a father vs. his son.
-We see a hero loosing himself to darkness in an effort to bring peace, and a evil villain giving up his life in a noble sacrifice, which just makes this battle so much more compelling and epic than any other duel.
+We see a hero loosing himself to darkness in an effort to bring peace, and an evil villain giving up his life in a noble sacrifice, which just makes this battle so much more compelling and epic than any other duel.
 I love that this fight features a lot of quiet moments where the characters talk back and forth, rather than another rushed duel with over the top fighting choreography.
 The music is beautifully haunting, and the visuals are fantastic, not just on a technical level but for symbolism, most notably that shot of Luke’s face that’s half way in shadow and light.
 It’s my favorite scene from the whole Star Wars series, and by far the best lightsaber dual of them all.